benson-lu518/API_OA_AsiaYo/README.md

   Since the input data is simple it can be scaled up to create a base validator class for future different validators as a subclass and it can be optionally selected when an order instance is created if it's needed.

 - **Decorator**:
   In this program, `currency transformation` is implemented in the `validate_currency `.
-This behavioral responsibility is not very clear and it can be scaled up to create a `user-defined function` by Pyspark as a transformer to transform the currency.
+This behavioral responsibility is not very clear and it can be scaled up to create a `user-defined function (UDF) ` by Pyspark as a transformer to transform the currency.